waleedjmm/crypto-price-forecasting/README.md

 # Crypto Price Forecasting (Time Series Forecasting)

-<p> In this project, I prepared some scripts for a client to convert their PDF files into readable word files and then making a search engine based on that. </p>
+<p> In this project, I have bult a complete Crypto Price Forecasting/ Trading Bot application, in which I utilized the I prepared some scripts for a client to convert their PDF files into readable word files and then making a search engine based on that. </p>

 <p> You can find some scripts in Python in which I made it possible to look for a specific word in a PDF file, count the times the word appear in a PDF file, and merge thousands of pdf files to search a word in it </p>